brooklynrail/brooklynrail-platform/content/people/dustin-yellin.md

 first_name: Dustin
 last_name: Yellin
-short_bio: An artist who lives in Brooklyn, New York, **Dustin Yellin** is the founder and director of Pioneer Works, a multidisciplinary cultural center that builds community through the arts and sciences to create an open and inspired world.
+short_bio: An artist who lives in Brooklyn, New York, **Dustin Yellin** is the Founder and Director of Pioneer Works, a multidisciplinary cultural center that builds community through the arts and sciences to create an open and inspired world.
 In tandem to his institution-building social practice, Yellin’s artwork makes the hidden forces of nature and commerce legible.